YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 As you can see, other benchmarks show a similar trend.
 {{</ image-figure >}}

-VTE from GNOME&nbsp;46 shows some welcome improvements here too, although a lot more varied, and not quite on par with Alacritty (which renders in a separate thread from reading and parsing).
+VTE from GNOME 46 shows some welcome improvements here too, although a lot more varied, and not quite on par with Alacritty (which renders in a separate thread from reading and parsing).
-These improvements likely come from the many other optimizations that happened in VTE during the GNOME&nbsp;46 cycle.
+These improvements likely come from the many other optimizations that happened in VTE during the GNOME 46 cycle.

 Note that I omitted two benchmarks from these results: `dense_cells` and `unicode`.
 They are the main stress tests of vtebench that hit the terminal really hard.